xaviersykora/XAT/README.md

 Visual C++ Redistributable for Visual Studio 2015 https://www.microsoft.com/en-us/download/details.aspx?id=48145

+For Python/Cross-Platform Users:
+(not required if using compiled exe)

+Built on Python 3.12.4

+Requires:
+tkinter (pip install as tk)
+keyboard
+pynput

+(I think everything else is included in 3.12.4)

 Unlicensed commercial use of this software is strictly prohibited.
 For license inquiries, please reach out to xaviersykora@gmail.com with "XAT License" in the subject line.